 Electronics and information technology are vital for global industries to function, and career opportunities continue to increase in the sector.
 The MSc Electronics and Information Technology course will develop your ability to manage new technologies and ensure high levels of product quality.
 It is ideal if you want a career in the electronics or IT industry, or if you already work in the engineering industry and want to enhance your potential.

-Modules include Product Management and ICS, and a Major Project.
-You will then select the rest of your study programme in discussion with the scheme manager.
-At least three of the modules selected must be from the area of electronics.
+Mandatory modules are the Product Management and the Major Project.
+You will then select the rest of your study programme from the modules below in discussion with the course leader.

 Typically, each module will be assessed through 50% coursework and 50% tests in class.

-The course includes a 15-week project, which you may conduct in industry, subject to a suitable placement being obtained by the student and an appropriate project being agreed between the company and the University.
+The Electronics and Information Technology course includes a 15-week project, which you may conduct in industry, subject to a suitable placement being obtained by the student and an appropriate project being agreed between the company and the University.

 In addition to providing dedicated Mac and PC labs, we have specialist facilities for the whole range of courses.
 We’ve recently opened a Calypto lab, which has software licences and support for the Catapult C toolset.
 This is used to develop advanced electronic products, such as the next generation of smart phones, more quickly and cost-effectively and to help engineers overcome design challenges in the increasingly complex world of board and chip design.
 The lab is sponsored by Calypto Design Systems Inc, a leader in electronic design automation.
 We are one of only four UK universities and 60 universities globally that have been granted permission to use the software, worth £1.9m.